CiscoDevNet/node-sparkbot/README.md

 As such, hitting GET / will respond a 200 OK with an attached JSON payload.

 The healcheck JSON payload will give you extra details:
-- token:true  // if a Spark token was detected at launch
+- token:true  // if a token was detected at launch
-- account     // detailled info about the spark account attached to the token
+- account     // detailled info about the Webex Teams account tied to the token
 - listeners   // events for which your bot has registered a listener
 - commands    // commands for which your bot is ready to be activated
 - interpreter // preferences for the command interpreter